 Radiolarian fossils are abundant throughout the samples analyzed from Holes M0081D and M0082D, and their preservation is good.
-Stratigraphic changes of relative abundance for three radiolarian species or species group-Cycladophora davisiana Ehrenberg, Tetrapyle circularis/ fruticosa group sensu Matsuzaki et al. (2020), and Lithomelissa setosa Jørgensen-are used as the main radiolarian events (Events 1-7) for Expedition 386.
+Stratigraphic changes of relative abundance for three radiolarian species or species group-Cycladophora davisiana Ehrenberg, Tetrapyle circularis/fruticosa group sensu Matsuzaki et al. (2020), and Lithomelissa setosa Jørgensen-are used as the main radiolarian events (Events 1-7) for Expedition 386 (see Micropaleontology in the Expedition 386 methods chapter [Strasser et al., 2023]).
 At Site M0081, the relative abundance of Cycladophora davisiana is less than 6% throughout.
-Therefore, the whole section recovered from Hole M0081D is included in C. davisiana Zone 'a, corresponding to the Holocene (Morley et al., 1982).
+Therefore, the entire section recovered from Hole M0081D is included in C. davisiana Zone 'a, corresponding to the Holocene (Morley et al., 1982).
 Although the relative abundance of the Tetrapyle group is generally low, ranging 2%-8%, it is relatively high (>5%) below 27.9 mbsf, likely correlated with the mid-Holocene warm period (Matsuzaki et al., 2020; Chinzei et al., 1987).
-Relatively high values (>3%) of Lithomelissa setosa are observed at the bottom of the core (34.1 mbsf), which could correlate to the upper of two small peaks in the abundance patterns of L. setosa, which could be correlated among most of the sites and is regarded as a potential key marker (Events 2 [upper peak] and 4 [lower peak]).
+Relatively high values (>3%) of L. setosa are observed at the bottom of the core (34.1 mbsf), which could correlate to the upper of two small peaks in the abundance patterns of L. setosa, which could be correlated among most of the sites and is regarded as a potential key marker (Events 2 [upper peak] at ~7 ka and 4 [lower peak] at ~11 ka).
 At Site M0082, the relative abundance of C. davisiana is less than 15% throughout the core and tends to be somewhat higher (>10%) below 27 mbsf.
 Therefore, it is likely that the entire section recovered from Site M0082 is included in C. davisiana Zone 'a, corresponding to the Holocene.
 The lower part of the core could possibly correspond to the earliest Holocene, near the boundary of C. davisiana Zones 'a and 'b (Morley et al., 1982).
 The relative abundance of the Tetrapyle group varies between 2% and 10%; however, it is difficult to recognize an interval with relatively high abundances (>5%).
-The relative abundance of L. setosa reaches a maximum (>3%) at 23.2 mbsf that could be correlated to Event 2.
+The relative abundance of L. setosa reaches a maximum (>3%) at 23.2 mbsf that could be correlated to Event 2 (~7 ka).

 Sites M0092 and M0095 are in a trench-fill basin located in the central part of the southern Japan Trench (Basin S2; Figure F6).
-The basin has an elongated shape with a northeast-southwest trend extending ~6 km in a trench-parallel direction and a rather flat basin floor at around 7700 m water depth.
+The basin has an elongated shape with a northeast-southwest trend extending ~6 km in a trench-parallel direction and a rather flat basin floor at around 7700 mbsl.
 The width of the asymmetric basin, with its steeper northwestern and gentler southeastern margins, ranges 1500-2500 m.
 Subbottom data image the basin infill in the main depocenter around Site M0092 as a package of acoustically laminated basin infill, in places more than 50 m thick (Figure F11).
 The lower part shows slightly higher amplitudes imaging a very gently folded older basin-fill succession.
-The upper surface of this gently deformed older basin-fill is onlapped by an overlying, horizontally stratified package, which also includes approximately 1-2 m thick, intercalated acoustically transparent intervals in the shallow subsurface.
-Site M0095 was selected to core where the younger and older basin-infill packages are relatively condensed and expanded, respectively, compared to the main depocenter of the basin around Site M0092.
+The overlying horizontally stratified package, which also includes approximately 1-2 m thick, intercalated acoustically transparent intervals in the shallow subsurface, onlaps on the upper surface of the gently deformed older basin infill.
+Site M0095 was selected to core where the younger and older basin-fill packages are relatively condensed and expanded, respectively, compared to the main depocenter of the basin around Site M0092.